 Glacier Experience Course

-The Glacier Experience Course is Alpine Guides' late summer training program.
-The 5 day mountaineering trip provides an in-depth introduction to glacier travel, route-finding, and crevasse rescue techniques - finishing with a peak.
+The Glacier Experience Course is Alpine Guides' late summer mountain training program.
+The 5 day alpine trip provides an in-depth introduction to glacier travel, route-finding, and crevasse rescue techniques - finishing with a peak.

 An Introduction to Glacier Travel and Crevasse Rescue